 Our classes consist of core curriculum, career technical education, and electives developed to continually ensure that all content areas are infused with college and career readiness content.
-Students have their transcripts evaluated and take assessment tests to determine the appropriate level of instruction.
+Students have their transcripts evaluated and take assessments to determine the appropriate level of instruction and course placement.
 The order in which the instruction is offered is purposely done to maximize learning.

-The Charter School offers the required core classes necessary to meet all State Standards and graduation requirements according to Charter School policy and California State law.
+DVE offers the required core classes necessary to meet all State Standards and graduation requirements according to school policy and California State law.

-The Charter School is accredited by the Western Association of Schools and Colleges (WASC), with courses approved by the University of California (A-G courses).
+DVE is accredited by the Western Association of Schools and Colleges (WASC), with courses approved by the University of California (A-G courses).

-To take full advantage of the courses offered, students are expected to meet with their teacher a minimum of each week and to work with tutors 1-2 times per week.
+To take full advantage of the courses offered, students are expected to meet with their supervising teacher a minimum of each week and to work with subject area teachers and tutors 1-2 times per week or as needed to accomplish their educational progress goals.

-For English Learners, written communication is provided by the Charter School to notify the parent/guardian when their student has been identified as an English Learner (EL).
+For English Learners, written communication is provided by the school to notify the parent/guardian when their student has been identified as an English Learner (EL).
 This notification also provides a description of the school's language development program placement, which allows the parent/guardian to make an informed choice regarding the best program option for their student learning English as a second language.
-The Charter School provides Integrated (I) and Designated (D) English Language Development (ELD) to students learning English as a second language.
-The Charter School also provides tutoring, specialized reading instruction and/or academic skills-targeted support depending on the students' Individual English Language Development Plan (IELDP).
+DVE provides Integrated (I) and Designated (D) English Language Development (ELD) to students learning English as a second language.
+The school also provides tutoring, specialized reading instruction, and/or academic skills-targeted support depending on the student's Individual English Language Development Plan (IELDP).